bmellink/VNH3SP30/README.md

 ### Current sense

 The **current** sense line (typically marked as CS) is not available on all boards.
 The VNH3SP30 chip does not support this pin, but the VNH2SP30 and VNH3ASP30 do.
 The CS pin provides a current proportional to the motor current.
-The factor varies for each chip, but in general the value is around 4700.
-You should connect a resistor between the CS line and GND to translate the current into a voltage the Arduino can measure (using analogRead()).
-The resistor value depends on the maximum current you expect your motors will need.
+The factor varies for each chip due to tolerance differences, but in general the value is around 4700.
+Most boards already have a resistor of 1.5k between the CS line and GND to translate the current into a voltage the Arduino can measure (using analogRead()).
+An additional RC circuit may be present to further stabilize the CS signal.

-**Example**: if the maximum motor current in your setup will not exceed 5A, the CS pin will provide a maximum current of 5/4700 = 0.00106 A = 1.06 mA.
-If your resister value is 3300 ohm, the voltage will then be 1.06 * 3300 = 3498 mV = 3.498 Volt.
-This would work ok if your Arduino runs on 5V and the ananlogReference() is set to DEFAULT.
-The motorcurrent() function will return a value of 3.498 / 5 * 1023 = 716.
-If you want to use the INTERNAL analog reference or if your Arduino runs on 3.3 V you should select a lower resistor value to ensure the maximum voltage value will not exceed the ananlogReference value.
+**Example**: if the motor current in your setup is 5A, the CS pin of the chip will provide a current of 5/4700 = 0.00106 A = 1.06 mA.
+With a board value of 1.5k = 1500 ohm, the voltage will be 1.06 * 1500 = 1590 mV = 1.590 Volt.
+The motorcurrent() function uses analogRead() to read this value, which means the value returned depends on the setting of analogReference() and the working voltage of your Arduino board:
+- If your Arduino runs at 5V and analogReference() is set to DEFAULT, motorcurrent() will return a value of 1.590 / 5 * 1023 = 325 for the above case
+- If you first change your analog reference setting with analogReference(INTERNAL2V56), the motorcurrent() function will return a value of 1.590 / 2.56 * 1023 = 636.

+**Tip**: It is always good practice to use analogReference() with one of the internal reference voltage options when you want to use analogRead() as the Arduino Vcc power may not be stable.
+This will improve stability of your readings.

 ### Example code (AVR)